SEDAC Gridded World Population Density

 Calculating Zonal Statistics

 To perform zonal statistics, first we need to create a polygon.
-In this use case we are creating a polygon in Texas (USA).
+In this use case we are creating a polygon around Los Angeles, USA.

 "type": "Feature", # Create a feature object